 - 1.)
-There are three starting times for the 2005 Kiehl's Badwater Ultramarathon (6am, 8am, and 10am on July 11, 2005), but all racers in all groups are competing in the same race.
-Runners and crews may attend only their assigned start time.
+There are three starting times for the 2006 Badwater Ultramarathon (6am, 8am, and 10am on July 24, 2006), but all racers in all groups are competing in the same race.
+Runners may attend only their assigned start time.
 Runners must check in at the start line, ready to race, 30 minutes prior to their start time.
 Starting Groups are assigned by the race director and are non-transferable.
 Split times will be collated throughout the race to maintain overall standings.
 There are only two divisions: men's and women's.
 The racer to arrive at the finish line in each division with the lowest overall time, based on their starting time, will be considered the winner. - 2.)
 The race number must be worn on the front of the body, unmodified, unfolded, and visible at all times during the race.
 It may not be worn on the head or hat. - 3.)
 The clock does not stop for any reason until the race course officially closes 60 hours after each designated official start time. - 4.)
 Running must always be single file, on the far left side of the road or off the left side of the road, facing traffic (pacers, too). - 5.)
-Racers must make their presence known at all Time Stations located in fixed locations along the route.
-Runner times into the Time Station will be recorded.
+Racers must make their presence known at all Time Stations located along the route.
+Runner arrival times at Time Station will be recorded. - 6.)
+The race ends at the Mt.
+Whitney Portals.
+If you choose to hike to the summit, please remove any official race logos and be sure to have the appropriate permits from the Forest Service. - 7.)
+Racers, crew, and staff must not litter, mar, or pollute the landscape or environment. - 8.)
+All racers, crew and staff must display courtesy, good taste, decorum, and sportsmanship at all times.
+Nudity is specifically not allowed.